heutelbeck/sapl-policy-engine/sapl-language-server/README.md

 ## Configure SAPL Language server in Kate

 It is required to add a syntax highlighting file for sapl files to Kate before configuring the LSP connection.
-A file with the following content needs to be added as an xml file to the configuration directory.
+A file with the following content needs to be added as a xml file to the configuration directory.
-For Linux it is usually`$HOME/.local/share/org.kde.syntax-highlighting/syntax/` and for Windows `%USERPROFILE%\AppData\Local\org.kde.syntax-highlighting\syntax`.
+For Linux, it is usually`$HOME/.local/share/org.kde.syntax-highlighting/syntax/` and for Windows `%USERPROFILE%\AppData\Local\org.kde.syntax-highlighting\syntax`.
 Details can be found at [Working with Syntax Highlighting](https://docs.kde.org/stable5/en/kate/katepart/highlight.html).